Lac-Mégantic rail disaster: Litigation

 It alleged Canadian Pacific Railway "entrusted the transport of highly explosive shale liquids to a carrier with one of the poorest safety records in the industry which was operating on poorly maintained 'excepted track' that did not permit the transport of flammable or dangerous goods" and claims CP knew that MMA was insolvent and underinsured.
 It also targeted Union Tank Car Company, Trinity Industries and GE Capital Rail Services, claiming "non-reinforced older model DOT-111 tankers were wholly unsuitable for the transport of these highly explosive shale liquids".
 The lawsuit stated that the transportation of flammable and dangerous goods is limited to 10 km/hour.
 Canadian courts can award plaintiffs a maximum of $326,000 as compensation for non-economic damages like emotional distress.

 In the US, multiple individual lawsuits were filed in Rail World's home jurisdiction of Cook County, Illinois, on behalf of various groups of next of kin.
 One such lawsuit filed in Cook County by Lac-Mégantic lawyer Gloriane Blais with two US lawyers (Edward Jazlowiecki in Connecticut and Mitchell Toups in Texas) listed 11 defendants, mostly North Dakota oil companies directly responsible for the train and its contents.
-Jazlowiecki stated that Illinois has no limit on compensation for non-economic damage like emotional distress, and that he foresaw the verdict in 24 to 36 months.
-Another lawsuit filed in Chicago, Illinois on behalf of ten victims is asking for over $50 million in damages.
+Jazlowiecki stated that Illinois had no limit on compensation for non-economic damage like emotional distress, and that he foresaw the verdict in 24 to 36 months.
+Another lawsuit filed in Chicago, Illinois, on behalf of ten victims asked for over $50 million in damages.

 Tafisa Canada, Canadian Pacific Railway and Western Petroleum Company also announced intent to seek damages.

 In mid-July, Burkhardt indicated “Whether we can survive is a complex question.
 We’re trying to analyze that right now.”
 On August 7, hours after Quebec health minister Réjean Hébert stated that the province may sue to recover costs of its aid to victims, MMA filed for bankruptcy protection under US Chapter 11 and Canada's Companies' Creditors Arrangement Act.
 As many of the suits name multiple defendants, typically oil companies including World Fuel Services, the cases continued to progress despite MMA's bankruptcy filings.

 A $200 million legal settlement was proposed in January 2015, but remains subject to government approval in both nations.

 In November 2015, the government of Quebec sued Canadian Pacific Railway alleging it was negligent in transferring the oil train to the Montreal, Maine, and Atlantic and that it failed to take precautions that would have prevented the disaster.
 “CP intends to fully defend itself in court,” was the company's response.

 On June 21, 2016, Lac-Mégantic Town Council decided not to pursue legal action against Canadian Pacific, citing the costs involved in doing so and that there was no guarantee of a successful outcome.